SiddharthChillale/devblog/docs/LinkedIn_tips.md

     Siddharth.

+!!! info
-- ### A LinkedIn summary is your elevator pitch about yourself.
+    A LinkedIn summary is your elevator pitch about yourself.

 !!! example "Example summary"
     I'm a student pursing Bachelors in Computer Science and Engineeering.
 My latest web app project is a dashboard ruuning data analysis and showcasing affected numbers during the COVID-19 crisis.
 Apart from my academics, I'm working on helping with the COVID research by running models on the gathered data.